ntrtd/d365-agent/docs/application_architecture.md

 ## 1. Overview

 The application architecture is designed as a distributed system composed of microservices and managed Azure services, emphasizing loose coupling, scalability, and maintainability. **Application Backend services** (e.g., a web app backend, Teams bot backend) act as the primary orchestrators.
-They leverage the **`d365-agent-mcpclient` SDK** library, which acts as an **MCP Client** to interact with the backend business logic server (`d365-agent-mcpserver`) via the Model Context Protocol (MCP).
+They leverage the **`d365-agent-mcpclient` library**, which acts as an **MCP Client**, to interact with the backend business logic server (`d365-agent-mcpserver`) via the Model Context Protocol (MCP).

+**Technology Flexibility:** Key components, notably the `d365-agent-mcpserver` and the `d365-agent-mcpclient` library, can be implemented using **either C#/.NET or TypeScript/Node.js**, leveraging the respective official MCP SDKs.
+Clients and servers implemented with different SDKs are **fully interoperable** due to adherence to the MCP standard.

+**Orchestration Flexibility:** The orchestration of business logic and MCP tool calls within the Application Backend / `d365-agent-mcpclient` layer can be implemented using different strategies, primarily:
+1.  **Agent-based Orchestration:** Utilizing frameworks like **Microsoft AutoGen** (`submodules/autogen`) to define collaborating AI agents that dynamically manage the workflow.
+2.  **DAG-based Orchestration:** Defining explicit Directed Acyclic Graphs (DAGs) in code or configuration (e.g., YAML) that prescribe the sequence of operations, potentially leveraging workflow engines for execution if needed.

 ## 2. Key Application Components